joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 * A "promises-like" programming model will be first class so that:
     - Synchronous blocking is disallowed.
     - All asynchronous activity in the system is explicit.
-    - Sophsiticated coordination patterns are possible without resorting to locks and events.
+    - Sophisticated coordination patterns are possible without resorting to locks and events.

 To reach these conclusions we were heavily inspired by [Hoare CSPs]( https://en.wikipedia.org/wiki/Communicating_sequential_processes), Gul Agha's and Carl Hewitt's work on [Actors](